nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `save PATHNAME`

 ### 2.13.
 Saving the data
-To do list data are saved in the hard disk automatically after any command that changes the data.
+KIT data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ## 3. FAQ

 **Q**: How do I transfer my data to another Computer? <br>
 **A**: Copy the files to the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous ‘to do list’ folder.
+       the file that contains the data of your previous KIT folder.
+The data file is called KIT.xml .

 **Q**: Is it a desktop or web application? <br>
 **A**: It’s a desktop application.